 We will make choices based on the mission Jesus has given our church family.

 If this includes resuming our large, in-person gatherings in the coming weeks, then praise God — we will do just that!
 But if we need to meet in smaller, more agile spaces and gatherings for the next few weeks or longer to best accomplish Jesus’ mission, then praise God — we will do just that!
 God’s mission has never been limited by the size of a worship gathering, and we are confident He is leading the way during this unusual season.

 So what will Ethos Church look like in the immediate future?

 You have probably noticed that things are constantly changing in the midst of this unusual season.
 Although we don’t know what the future holds, we do have a strong sense of what the next 4 weeks will look like, and we are praying and planning diligently for the weeks and months beyond that.

-Here is what you can expect from mid-May to mid-June:
+Here is what you can expect in Phases II and III: